15 Best Iranian Movies to Learn Persian

 7. The Cow (1969)

-It is a simple story about a poor villager, Mash Hassan, who owns the only cow in that village.
+It is a simple story about a poor villager, Mash Hassan, who owns the village’s only cow.

 The cow is his sole source of happiness and livelihood.

-Since Hassan has no children, he takes the role of the soon-be-become father of his pregnant cow.
+Since Hassan has no children, he takes the role of the soon-to-be father of his pregnant cow.

 Or will the wound heal over time?